AntonioDaria/Github-finder-BFF/README.md

 # GithubFinder Browser

-A simple tool to allow anyone to find out what is Github user's favourite language:
+A simple tool to allow anyone to find out what is a Github user's favourite language:
 ```
 As a user
 so I can use the application